-- "Retraction Date" means the second last business day of a month. - "Retraction Notice" means a notice delivered by a CDS Participant to CDS (at its office in Toronto) on behalf of a Shareholder who desires to exercise his or her retraction privileges. - "Retraction Payment Date" means the date that is on or before the tenth business day in the month following a Retraction Date or Annual Retraction Date, as applicable. - "Share" means a Preferred Share or a Class A Share and "Shares" means more than one Class A Share and/or Preferred Share. - "Shareholder" means a holder of a Preferred Share or a Class A Share and "Shareholders" means more than one holder of a Preferred Share or Class A Share. - "strike price" means in relation to a call option, the price specified in the option that must be paid by the option holder to acquire the underlying security or, in relation to a put option, the price at which the option holder may sell the underlying security. - "TSX" means the Toronto Stock Exchange. - "Unit" means a notional unit consisting of one Preferred Share (or one preferred share of any other class so designated by the Company) and one Class A Share.
-The number of Units outstanding at any time shall be equal to the sum of the number of Preferred Shares (and any preferred shares of any other class so designated by the Company) and Class A Shares then outstanding divided by two. - "volatility" means, in respect of the price of a security, a numerical measure of the tendency of the price to vary over time.
+- "Retraction Date" means the second last business day of a month. - "Retraction Notice" means a notice delivered by a CDS Participant to CDS (at its office in Toronto) on behalf of a Shareholder who desires to exercise his or her retraction privileges. - "Retraction Payment Date" means the date that is on or before the tenth business day in the month following a Retraction Date. - "Share" means a Preferred Share or a Class A Share and "Shares" means more than one Class A Share and/or Preferred Share. - "Shareholder" means a holder of a Preferred Share or a Class A Share and "Shareholders" means more than one holder of a Preferred Share or Class A Share. - "strike price" means in relation to a call option, the price specified in the option that must be paid by the option holder to acquire the underlying security or, in relation to a put option, the price at which the option holder may sell the underlying security. - "TSX" means the Toronto Stock Exchange. - "Unit" means a notional unit consisting of one Preferred Share (or one preferred share of any other class so designated by the Company) and one Class A Share. - "volatility" means, in respect of the price of a security, a numerical measure of the tendency of the price to vary over time.